by Claude Jollet - VE2DPE

 The tuner I have in mind will be a low-pass "L" network.
 It will help reduce possible emission of harmonics.
 Most TV stations have moved up and away from the lower frequency channels, but their signal strength hasn't, at least in my area!

-I needed a 33 foot long feed line to cover the distance between my radio schack and the antenna.
+I needed about a 30 foot long feed line to cover the distance between my radio shack and the antenna.
 However, a coaxial transmission line can significantly reduce signal strength at 50 MHz, unless it is of the low loss variety.
 Proceeding by elimination, choosing the type of transmission line became easy, really.

 1. Low loss 50 Ohm coax (i.e. RG-8 Belden 7810A) = much too heavy for the application (I have no center support for the dipole) + much too expensive for me + 4:1 balun would have to be at the antenna feed point and would further increase the weight load at the antenna feed point.

-2. Smaller low loss 50 Ohm coax (i.e. RG-58X Belden 7808A) = expensive and still requires a balun at the antenna feed point (which I wanted to avoid for weight considerations).
+2. Smaller low loss 50 Ohm coax (i.e. RG-8X Belden 7808A) = expensive and still requires a balun at the antenna feed point (which I wanted to avoid for weight considerations).

 Using the same ladder line for the transmission line that I use for the folded dipole became the obvious ideal choice:

-1. little or no mismatch of impedance between antenna and line = which means maximum signal transfer (a folded dipole has a characteristic impedance around 300 ohms).
+1. a tolerable 1.5:1 impedance mismatch between antenna and line = means near maximum signal transfer (a folded dipole has a characteristic impedance around 300 ohms and my ladder line's characteristic impedance is 450 ohms).

-2. lowest possible line loss of all possible transmission line types.
+2. ladder line has the lowest possible line loss of all transmission line types.

-3. lightest of all types of transmission lines.
+3. ladder line is the lightest of all types of transmission lines.

 Coupling The Line To The Antenna